OCA/account-invoicing/account_move_order_partner/README.rst

 Configuration
 =============

-To make sure each invoice is linked to a single sale partner:
+To make sure each invoice is linked to a single order partner:

 1. Navigate to Sales ▸ Configuration ▸ Settings.
-2. Enable the option Group invoices by sale partner.
+2. Enable the option Group invoices by order partner.

-When enabled, invoices will only be grouped if the sale partner is the same across all sale orders.
-Even if the invoice partner is the same, sale orders with different sale partners will result in separate invoices.
+When enabled, invoices will only be grouped if the order partner is the same across all sale orders.
+Even if the invoice partner is the same, sale orders with different order partners will result in separate invoices.

 If you'd like to control the grouping behavior per invoice partner,